harmony-one/horizon/docs/TASKS.md

   * Are relayers compensated for creating DAG's?
   * What is the ideal number of epochs DAGs are created for?
   * How are DAG's distributed to relayers
-  * Aare there any performance issues with creating multipe (e.g. a years worth) of DAGs up front?
+  * Are there any performance issues with creating multipe (e.g. a years worth) of DAGs up front?
-  - [ ] Implementation Review: Process of MerkleRoot.sol updating the contract, which currently appears to be linked to an upgrade to the proxy of the whole EthHash.sol and ELC implementation.
+  - [ ] MerkleRoot.sol updating the contract, which currently appears to be linked to an upgrade to the proxy of the whole EthHash.sol and ELC implementation.
 Would prefer to do this less frequently and ideally only upgrade the merkelRoot library (see EIP2535 Diamonds).
 - [ ] Gas Fees when Linking or Bridging Tokens.
   * Are Gas fees on the receiving chain paid by users or the bridge.
   - [ ] Implementation Review: Currently for the CLI we are using one wallet as we move forward to integrating with the front end, the various providers and signers need to be accomodated.